brain246/brain246.github.io/_tabs/about.md

 ## Hot Topics & Interests

-Not very surpsingly, my main focus is on all things data.
+Not very surprisingly, my main focus is on all things data.
 More specifically, that currently means:

 - Databricks, Spark & Delta
 - Delta Live Tables & Spark Structured Streaming